knocknarea/fastlane-plugin-ionic_integration/README.md

 ## Getting Started

+**NOTE** This is hot off the press and I am still testing it locally, so hang tight

 This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-ionic_integration`, add it to your project by running:

 ```bash